logo

 Navigation:

 Not everyone can be a private foster carer for a specific child.
-A parent or close relative cannot become a private foster parent.
-A close relative is defined under the Children Act 1989 as a grandparent, brother, sister, uncle or aunt (whether of full blood or half blood or by marriage) or step-parent.
+A parent or close relative cannot become a private foster carer.
+Under the Children Act 1989, a close relative is defined as a grandparent, brother, sister, uncle or aunt (whether of full-blood or half-blood or by marriage) or step-parent.
 If a close relative becomes involved in caring for the child, it is considered kinship care.
-A member of the extended family such as a cousin or great aunt can be a foster carer.
+However, a member of the extended family, such as a cousin or great aunt can be a foster carer.

 If you would like more information or advice, contact Capstone Foster Care or your local authority.
 Privately fostering a child can be rewarding but it can also be challenging to work with a child, providing education and other services without having decision-making rights.
+Call us on 0800 012 4004 or download a brochure today.

 Thinking of fostering?